-This project proposes to apply to multiple swine Confined Animal Feeding Operations (located in Goiás, Brazil) a GHG Methane Recovery methodology which is applicable to intensive livestock operations.
+This project proposes to apply to multiple swine Confined Animal Feeding Operations (located in Goiás, Brazil) a GHG Methane Recovery methodology which is applicable to intensive live-stock operations.
 The proposed project activities will mitigate AWMS GHG emissions in an economically sustainable manner, and will result in other environmental benefits, such as improved water quality and reduced odor.
 The project proposes to move the designated farms from a high-GHG AWMS practice; an open air lagoon, to a lower-GHG AWMS practice; an ambient temperature anaerobic digester with the capture and combustion of the resulting biogas.
 The concluding purpose of this project is to mitigate animal effluent related GHG by improving AWMS practices.
+In total 5 farms with 7 sites are contracted in the state of Goiás, Brazil.